 Getting stock data in Excel is actually one of the easiest things you can do.
 It's mainly just a matter of knowing where to look for it; after that, it becomes straightforward.

 There are three types of data you can access when it comes to stock data: historical price and key metrics data, real-time data, dividend payment data, and historical fundamental/financial data.
-In this guide, you will learn how to get all of these types of data using two different methods.
+In this guide, you will learn how to get these types of data using two different methods.
 You can use these methods separately or combine them to be able to get all types of data in your Excel spreadsheet.

 How to get real-time stock data in Excel?